nginxinc/nginx-azure-workshops/labs/lab12/readme.md

   ```

-You should see a pod, deployment, and replicaset, all in a READY state.
+You should see a pod, deployment, and replica set, all in a READY state.

 ```bash
 ## Sample output ##